laravel/laravel/laravel/documentation/controllers.md

 Controllers are classes that are responsible for accepting user input and managing interactions between models, libraries, and views.
 Typically, they will ask a model for data, and then return a view that presents that data to the user.

-The usage of controllers is the most common method of implementingapplication logic in modern web-development.
+The usage of controllers is the most common method of implementing application logic in modern web-development.
 However, Laravel also empowers developers to implement their application logic within routing declarations.
 This is explored in detail in the [routing document](/docs/routing).
 New users are encourage to start with controllers.
 There is nothing that route-based application logic can do that controllers can't.

 Controller classes should be stored in **application/controllers** and should extend the Base\_Controller class.
 A Home\_Controller class is included with Laravel.